 Specify the source and contents of each deposit and retain an image of checks if you do not have a remittance advice.
 WesBanco will copy the checks in a deposit at no charge if you include a request to that effect with our deposit.
 MCS requires a specific form to accompany deposits.
 It is called the Pay-in Receipt form.
 MABA can provide an Excel spreadsheet containing the form with instructions.

 Acknowledgements should be provided to donors according to IRS rules.
 Most cash contributions less than $250.
 These contributions must designate your club name, the amount, date, and the verbiage “No goods or services were provided in exchange for your contribution.”
 MABA has a tool in Excel that uses the IRS rules for cash contributions in excess of $250, contributions of products or services, and those for which the donor receives goods or services in exchange for the contribution.
+If an acknowledgement is sent out, no matter if it was requested by the donor, it should conform to IRS regulations.

 Source documents (brochures stating sponsorship pricing, web site sign up offers and sign up records, completed bid sheets, , etc.) are needed to support income from various fundraisers.